Guide to Finding a Therapist

 - South Asian Therapists (South Asian therapists)

-If you are having a hard time finding a therapist that takes your insurance, you might have to check the insurance website or call your insurance’s phone number and ask to see a database that lists covered therapists.
-This will probably have less filters and might not even have pictures or bios, but sometimes this is the only option.
-Reaching out to therapists from that database might work, it will just take a lot more trial and error.
+If you are having a hard time finding a therapist that accepts your insurance, you might have to check the insurance website or call your insurance’s phone number and ask to see a database that lists covered therapists.
+These databases often have less filters and might not even have pictures or bios, but sometimes it is the only option.
+Reaching out to therapists directly from insurance databases might work, but it will just take a lot more trial and error.

 For Those Without Insurance

 Navigating these centers and clinics can be a little more difficult because you don’t normally have access to the individual therapists information (like their bio) and you will most likely be talking to an administrative team who might assign you a random therapist without asking your preferences, so try to be clear about what type of therapist you are looking for.
+If you are not able to ask the therapist questions before you are assigned to them, feel free to use your first session to vet them and decide if you want to work with them again.
 They may also put you on a waitlist because therapists can be in high demand.

 It is also possible to find grants or funds that help cover your therapy costs for a certain number of sessions.
 Here is a list of some organizations that offer grants to cover therapy costs:

 This is where you get to ask the questions you created earlier.
-You have to decide between calling them or emailing them.
+You can either call them or email them.
 Here are pros and cons to both:

 Emailing: You can make a template email to copy and paste and send to a lot of therapists, which eliminates playing phone tag.
 However, you won’t be able to get a feel for who they are in conversation.
 It is also easier for a therapist to not reply to an email.
 If you have them on the phone, you have their attention.

 Phone: When you call, you will be able to ask them your questions and find out what their unfiltered, automatic response is.
 You will hear their tone and be able to feel out how they like to communicate and if it vibes with your communication style.
-However, you will probably spend more time doing this and will have a harder time reaching people, especially right away.
+However, phone calls are more time consuming and you will likely have a harder time reaching people, especially right away.

 Some databases only show either an email or a phone number so you might have to stick to whatever mode of communication the therapist made public.
-Our tip for this is to search their name or practice on Google and try to find their website which might have more information about how to reach out.
+If you run into this problem, our tip is to search the therapist’s name or practice on a search engine and try to find their website which might have more information about how to reach out.

 When reaching out, don’t be afraid to be upfront about what you are looking for.
-Ask the questions that you pre-created and start a dialog with your potential therapist.
-While asking the questions, it’s ok to be clear about your needs and push back against things that they say especially if they make you uncomfortable.
-You are essentially vetting them in order to decide if you want to hire them as your therapist, so you can treat it like a job interview.
-This is about you and what will be most helpful for your mental health.
-Stick to your questions but let the conversation flow.
+Ask the questions that you pre-created and start a dialogue with your potential therapist.
+While asking the questions, it’s ok to be clear about your needs and push back against things that they say, especially if they make you uncomfortable.
+You are essentially vetting them in order to decide if you want to hire them as your therapist, so you can try to treat it like a job interview, if that helps.
+This is about you and what will be most helpful for your well being.
+Stick to your questions, but let the conversation flow.
 You might learn some interesting stuff about them.

-You will have to reach out to many therapists and it may take some time.
-Therapists can take a while to get back to you and sometimes forget, so don’t be afraid to be persistent and send follow up emails or call multiple times.
+You likely will have to reach out to many therapists, and it may take some time.
+Therapists can take a while to get back to you and sometimes forget to respond, so don’t be afraid to be persistent and send follow up emails or call multiple times.
 You may find it helpful to carve out a block of time to intensely focus on this one task of emailing and calling, or you may prefer to space them out so you don’t exhaust yourself.
 Make sure to take care of yourself because having these vulnerable conversations can be really draining.

 Don’t forget to take notes about each therapist in the document you created!
 This will allow you to compare your options.